seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Whose grossness little characters sum up:
 And, in the publication, make no strain,
 But that Achilles, were his brain as barren
-As banks of Libya,–though, Apollo knows,
+As banks of Libya,--though, Apollo knows,
-’Tis dry enough,–will, with great speed of judgment,
+'Tis dry enough,--will, with great speed of judgment,
-Ay, with celerity, find Hector’s purpose
+Ay, with celerity, find Hector's purpose
 Pointing on him.

 **ULYSSES**
 And wake him to the answer, think you?

 **NESTOR**
-Yes, ’tis most meet: whom may you else oppose,
+Yes, 'tis most meet: whom may you else oppose,
 That can from Hector bring his honour off,
 If not Achilles?
-Though’t be a sportful combat,
+Though't be a sportful combat,
 Yet in the trial much opinion dwells;
-For here the Trojans taste our dear’st repute
+For here the Trojans taste our dear'st repute
 With their finest palate: and trust to me, Ulysses,
 Our imputation shall be oddly poised
 In this wild action; for the success,